August 02, 2021

 Serves 4-6

-• 1 cup dried moosir, rinse well, soak in water 5-6 hours, changing the water a few times, drain and chop finely
+-1 cup dried moosir, rinsed well, soaked in water 5-6 hours (changing the water a few times), drained and finely chopped

-1. In a large bowl, mix 3 cups plain thick yogurt with finely chopped moosir, season with salt and pepper.
+1. In a large bowl, combine the yogurt and finely chopped moosir, season with salt and pepper.

-3. Garnish with dried rose petals or dried mint
+3. Garnish with dried rose petals and dried mint.

-Serve with potato chips, pita chips, or fresh vegetables such as cucumber, celery, carrots, broccoli, and radishes.
-Or serve as a side dish.
+Serve with potato chips, pita chips, or a platter of fresh vegetables such as cucumber, celery, carrots, broccoli, and radishes.
+It also makes a delicious side dish.

 Enjoy!